-Florida Academy's Massage Therapy, Skin Care, Cosmetology and Nail Technology programs' curricula meets the state educational requirements for professional licensure or registration in the State of Florida.
+Florida Academy's Massage Therapy, Skin Care, Cosmetology, Restricted Barbering and Nail Technology programs' curricula meet the state educational requirements for professional licensure or registration in the State of Florida.
 The institution has not made such a determination for any other state.